Small cancellation groups are bi-exact: Introduction

 Considering the significance of bi-exactness in these fields, it is natural to ask what are examples of bi-exact groups.
 Below is the list of all classes of groups that are known to be bi-exact so far: \begin{itemize} \item amenable groups, \item discrete subgroups of connected simple Lie groups of rank one (\cite[Th\'eor\`eme 4.4]{Ska}), \item hyperbolic groups (\cite[Lemma 6.2.8]{HG}), \item $\ZZ^2 \rtimes SL_2(\ZZ)$ (\cite{Oz09}). \end{itemize} Notably, only $\ZZ^2 \rtimes SL_2(\ZZ)$ has been newly found since Ozawa defined bi-exactness in \cite{Oz04}.
 While there are some results to create a bi-exact group from existing bi-exact groups by group construction (cf. \cite{Oz06b}\cite{BO}\cite{Oy}), discovering a new class of bi-exact groups is not well-studied.
-In this paper, we push this direction of research forward by proving the following. \begin{thm} Any finitely generated (not necessarily finitely presented) $C'(\frac{1}{33})$-group is bi-exact. \end{thm} Note that finitely generated $C'(\frac{1}{33})$-groups are no longer hyperbolic if they are infinitely presented.
+In this paper, we push this direction of research forward by proving the following. \begin{thm} Any finitely generated (not necessarily finitely presented) $C'(\frac{1}{33})$-group is bi-exact. \end{thm} Theorem \ref{thm:main} provides rich source of bi-exact groups, because there are uncountably many quasi-isometry classes of finitely generated $C'(\frac{1}{33})$-groups by \cite{Bow98}.
+Also, note that finitely generated $C'(\frac{1}{33})$-groups are no longer hyperbolic if they are infinitely presented.
 Moreover, this class even contains non-relaively hyperbolic groups.
 The standard method to prove bi-exactness is to use topologically amenable action on some compact space that is `small at infinity'.
 However, this method is not applicable to prove Theorem \ref{thm:main}, because such a nice compactification of small cancellation groups has not been found unless they're hyperbolic.
 This is apparently why small cancellation groups were not found to be bi-exact.
 We overcome this difficulty by using another characterization of bi-exactness that was introduced by Chifan, Sinclair, and Udrea in \cite{CSU} and later generalized by Popa and Vaes in \cite{PV}.
 This characterization is based on proper arrays, which can be considered as a weaker version of quasi-cocycles, and turned out to be compatible with geometric nature of groups in \cite{Oy}.
-The idea of the proof is to consider a Cayley graph of a $C'(\frac{1}{33})$-group to be `hyperbolic relative to loops' (This terminology is just for explanation which should be understood by heart.
-I don't claim any rigorous definition for this.) and construct two arrays that control `peripheral part' and `hyperbolic part'.
+More specifically, we prove Proposition \ref{prop:intro proper array} below, which is a major step for proving Theorem \ref{thm:main}. \begin{prop} Let $G=\la X \mid \R \ra$ be a finitely generated $C'(\frac{1}{33})$-group such that every word $r \in \R$ satisfies $|r| > 33$ and for every letter $x\in X$, there exists $r\in \R$ such that $x$ appears in the word $r$.
+Let $\lambda_G \colon G\act\ell^1(G)$ be the left regular representation of $G$.
+Then, there exists a map $\Phi \colon G\times G\ni (g,h) \mapsto \Phi[g,h]\in\ell^1(G)$ satisfying the following five conditions. \begin{itemize} \item[(1)] For any $g,h\in G$, $\Phi[g,h]$ has finite support and $\Phi[g,h](k)\ge 0$ for any $k\in G$. \item[(2)] $\Phi$ is symmetric, i.e. $\Phi[g,h]=\Phi[h,g]$ for any $g,h\in G$. \item[(3)] $\Phi$ is $G$-equivariant, i.e. $\Phi[kg,kh]=\lambda_G(k)\Phi[h,g]$ for any $g,h,k\in G$. \item[(4)] $d_X(g,h)\le \|\Phi[g,h]\|_1$ for any $g,h\in G$. \item[(5)] There exists $L\in \RR_{>0}$ such that $\|\Phi[g,h]-\Phi[gk,h]\|_1\le L\cdot d_X(1,k)$ for any $g,h,k\in G$. \end{itemize} \end{prop}